 |M.S.||Couple and Family Therapy||University of Kentucky||2014|

 Previous academic research has focused on military families post-deployment, compassion fatigue in therapists, and problem-solving processes and marital quality of African American married couples over time.
 Before becoming a graduate student, I participated in community-based research with chronically homeless individuals, which led to support for the development of a homeless shelter in downtown San Diego, CA.

 My research interests are focused on secondary trauma in helping professionals working with at-risk and mariginalized populations.
-I am currently investigating experiences of Cambodian therapists in Cambodia.
+I am currently investigating experiences of Cambodian therapists working with complex trauma in Cambodia.
 Additional interests include formation and maintenance of trauma across individuals, families, and communities; re-integration of chronically homeless popualtions into housing and social communities; and uses of language switching when working with mulitlingual families in family therapy.